SadnessX1600/courceproject_croc/README.md

 To create and work with tables put @GenerateTable to class and @TableField annotations to methods
 List of awaible commands can be shown by /help command

-@GenerateTable must be used with title attribute
+@GenerateTable must be used with title attribute to set table name

 @TableField can be used with attributes: